Skip to content

 This is another one from South Korea when an accident happened in a tunnel and the drivers themselves organised their cars so that the emergency service vehicles can reach the accident victims without any delays.

-I have watched Youtube videos of Indonesians praising Malaysian drivers giving ways to ambulances and compare it with the situation in Indonesia which is even worse.
+I have watched videos of Indonesians praising Malaysian drivers giving ways to ambulances and compare it with the situation in which is even worse.
 I watched one incident where a policeman even stopped an ambulance at a busy junction to let another side of traffic to go.

-A few Indonesians motorcyclists even start to argue with the policeman to let the ambulance to go through but the policeman.
+A few Indonesians even start to argue with the policeman to let the ambulance to go through but the policeman.
 Other video shows motorists purposely blocking ambulances and some even picking up a fight with the ambulance drivers.

-A classic third-world mentality – this is not only evident in Indonesia but also in Malaysia (although it is not as chronic as Indonesia) and many Asian countries.
+A classic third-world mentality – this is not only evident in Indonesia but also in (although it is not as chronic as Indonesia) and many Asian countries.
 Some have resorted to having motorcycle escorts to assist them to wade through the madness.

 Final Say